 Exploring Scotland’s famous trail in Loch Lomond & Trossachs National Park

 This 5 day tour walking the southern Highlands and West Highland Way takes you along Scotland’s famous path and into Scotland’s first National Park.
-Walking through forests, along loch shores and wild glens surrounded by mountains and lakes, this relaxed walking holiday is a fabulous introduction to the Scottish Highlands.
+Enjoy staying in a cosy village Inn and exploring forests, lakes and wild glens (valleys) surrounded by mountains.

-For September availability with this itinerary for women, click here!
+For May & August availability for women, click here!

 Meander through lush forests along the shores of Loch Lomond.
 Relax over a picnic and boast about hiking on Scotland’s most famous long distance trail, the West Highland Way.

 Waterfalls, wild roaming goats and deer accompany you on your journey and refreshing streams and lovely beaches may entice you for a dip.

 As water is so much part of the scenery, we include a boat ride or two, an island exploration and a sail on a Victorian steamboat.

 Ideal for walking at an easy level, Loch Lomond & The Trossachs National Park offers an excellent introduction to walking in the Scottish Highlands.

 Most days en route to the starting points of your walks will give you a sense of the surrounding area without spending much of your time on a bus.